 For those looking for a simple home drill, Black & Decker is one of the most common household names, as they create very affordable drills to get simple tasks accomplished.
 While you can’t expect the long-term, heavy-duty durability of the other top brands, you also won’t have a heavy price tag.

-The Good/What I like: We love this drill because it’s small and compact size and the incredibly affordable price tag.
+The Good/What I like: We love this drill because it’s the small and compact size and the incredibly affordable price tag.
 Most home-owners want a drill but don’t want to pay over $100 and this one is just half of that.
 Coming in at just 3.4 lbs, it’s lightweight, making it easy to hold and carry around when you have multiple tasks to accomplish.

 The LDX120C has 115 lbs of torque, giving it enough power to drill into all types of wood and up to 650 rotations per minute, making quick work of drilling screws!